This post may contain affiliate links. For more information, read my disclosure policy.

 - 1 teaspoon vanilla

-- 8 ounces chocolate candy melts (such as Candiquik)
+- 8 ounces chocolate candy melts such as Candiquik (see note)

-- Once chilled, scoop 1 tablespoon sized balls of dough and place on a wax paper lined cookie sheet.
-Chill again until just ready to dip (at least 10 minutes).
+- Scoop 1 tablespoon sized balls of dough and place on a wax paper lined cookie sheet.
+Chill for 30 minutes.

 - Note: these truffles soften quickly.
 If you find them getting to soft, re-chill them and only remove a few at a time to dip.